 Baptism is incorporation into the Body of Christ; hence, we discourage private baptisms.

 The procedure for having a child baptized at St. Louis de Montfort:

 a) Parents and godparents must register to attend the Pre-Baptismal instruction course.
-These are normally offered on Sunday afternoons, but following the registration, the parents will be contacted in the event there are any irregularities.
+These are normally offered on Thursday evenings, but following the registration, the parents will be contacted in the event there are any irregularities.

 b) Parents should not set a date for the actual Baptism until they have been advised of the permission to attend the Pre-Baptismal class.

 c) When you attend the Baptismal class you will receive a certificate of attendance.
 This is good for three (3) years.

 d) Godparents must be at least 16 years of age, confirmed, and be regular in their attendance at Sunday Mass.
 A non-Catholic Christian may be a witness; but he/she needs to be approved by a priest or deacon, prior to the day of the ceremony.

 The Catholic Church requires that sponsors/godparents must be practicing Catholics, over 16, confirmed and who attend Mass on a regular basis.
 The reason for this is that should something happen to the parent, the Godparent is the one who accepts the responsibility of raising the child as a Catholic.